adamhsparks/AWD_ShB_Interaction/README.md

 dependencies needed to run the code in this project, as well as the R package and other compendium files.
 To launch the Docker image for this project, first, [install Docker](https://docs.docker.com/installation/) on your computer.
-At the Docker prompt, enter:
+Then at a command line prompt, use the following commands to start the instance.

-    docker pull adamhsparks/rice-awd-shb
+    docker pull adamhsparks/rice-awd-shb:main
     docker run -dp 8787:8787 rice-awd-shb

 This will start a server instance of RStudio.
 Then open your web browser